bitfield/script/README.md

 // Output: hello
 ```

+Note that `Exec()` can also be used as a filter, in which case the given command will read from the pipe as its standard input.

 #### Exit status

 If the command returns a non-zero exit status, the pipe's error status will be set to the string "exit status X", where X is the integer exit status.